lynnfaraday/aresmush.com/tutorials/config/demographics.md

 You are able to specify all of the demographics you're going to use.

 {% tip %}
-Use all-lowercase names!
+* Use all-lowercase names!
 These are going to be converted into code variables, and lowercase is important.
-{% endtip %}

-{% tip %}
-Don't use demographic names that conflict with other commands (like 'job').
+* Don't use demographic names that conflict with other commands (like 'job').
+* Demographics will be displayed in character profiles in the order you enter them.
 {% endtip %}

 ### required_properties